InfiniteZeroFoundation/.github/profile/README.md

 ### Two Model Options
 - **Open-Source AI Commons**: Access publicly available models trained by a global community.
 You only pay **network fees when model trainers use your ecosystem**.
 - **Proprietary Enterprise Models**: Build and customize AI models tailored to your business needs.
-Users earn **USDC rewards** for contributing valuable data.
+Users earn **stablecoin rewards** for contributing valuable data.

 ### Key Benefits for Developers
 - **Monetize AI Model Development**: Earn revenue via **network fees collected when model trainers use your ecosystem**.